bennetthardwick/react-merged-context/README.md

 ### Arrays

-Merged context providers can be used to apply a diff to the context.
+Merged context providers can also be used to concat arrays.

 ```ts
 import { createContext } from 'react';